Thomas Wilkes: Career

-In 1579 an arrangement was made for a six-monthly rotation of the clerks of the Privy Council, Wilkes' turns being May–August and November–December, but he was available for special commissions during the remainder of the year.
+In 1579, an arrangement was made for a six-monthly rotation of the clerks of the Privy Council, Wilkes' turns being May–August and November–December, but he was available for special commissions during the remainder of the year.

-In his capacity of clerk of the Privy Council Wilkes undertook many tasks, big and small.
-In 1581 for instance, he engaged in the interrogation under torture of the Jesuit priest Edmund Campion in this context, and in 1583 he investigated the conspiracy of Arden, Somerville and Hall.
+In his capacity as clerk of the Privy Council Wilkes undertook many tasks, big and small.
+In 1581 for instance, he engaged in the interrogation under torture of the Jesuit priest Edmund Campion in this context, and in 1583 he investigated the conspiracy of Arden, Somerville, and Hall.

-In the mid-1580s Wilkes embarked on a career as a Member of Parliament.
+In the mid-1580s, Wilkes embarked on a career as a Member of Parliament.
 In 1584 he was returned by Downton and in 1586 Southampton offered him a seat, though he had himself reelected by Downton that year (possibly because he was about to be sent abroad again).
 Southampton elected him in 1589 and 1593, however.
-Apparently he did not attend the first three Parliaments he was elected to (or no activity is known), but in 1593 he was put on several committees, among which the subsidy committee.
+Apparently, he did not attend the first three Parliaments he was elected to (or no activity is known), but in 1593 he was put on several committees, among which the subsidy committee.

-In 1586 Wilkes was sent to the Dutch Republic to accompany the Earl of Leicester and keep an eye on him.
+In 1586, Wilkes was sent to the Dutch Republic to accompany the Earl of Leicester and keep an eye on him.
 Wilkes maintained a secret correspondence with the Queen's Secretary of State and spymaster, Sir Francis Walsingham, in which Leicester was known as Themistocles, that grew increasingly critical of the policies of the Earl.
-In 1587 Wilkes was appointed to the Dutch Council of State as the successor to Henry Killigrew.
-In his capacity of member of the Council he addressed the States of Holland with a "Remonstrance" in which he defended the policy of the Earl to oppose the Regenten and promote the democratic (and extreme Calvinist) factions with an appeal to popular sovereignty "by default of a legal Prince."
+In 1587, Wilkes was appointed to the Dutch Council of State as the successor to Henry Killigrew.
+In his capacity as a member of the Council, he addressed the States of Holland with a "Remonstrance" in which he defended the policy of the Earl to oppose the Regenten and promote the democratic (and extreme Calvinist) factions with an appeal to popular sovereignty "by default of a legal Prince."
 This prompted the States to a response, written by François Vranck, that would become an important ideological statement of the principles of the (largely unwritten) "constitution" of the Dutch Republic.
 Though Wilkes' approach was rejected, his intervention thus occasioned an important development in the founding of the Dutch Republic.
-Meanwhile, relations with Leicester (who had become aware of the criticism behind his back from Wilkes and his colleague Lord Buckhurst) grew increasingly tense and in June, 1587, Wilkes returned to England without permission from the Queen, who had him imprisoned for a while in the Fleet Prison.
+Meanwhile, relations with Leicester (who had become aware of the criticism behind his back from Wilkes and his colleague Lord Buckhurst) grew increasingly tense and in June 1587, Wilkes returned to England without permission from the Queen, who had him imprisoned for a while in the Fleet Prison.
 Though he was soon released his disgrace lasted for two years.